 Overarching Goals: Hebrew and Judaic Studies

 - Students will gain both an affective (heart) and cognitive (mind) proficiency of a variety of prayer services.
-Over a course of 9 years, the students will read, chant, and lead Tfillot and perform Torah a reading during classes and during assembly services.
+Over a course of 9 years, the students will read, chant, and lead Tefillot and Torah readings during classes and during assembly services.
 The students will appreciate prayers as a spiritual experience, connecting to G-d and bonding with their community and their congregation.

 - Students will read and write in Hebrew according to their grade level development as outlined by the Temple Sinai Hebrew program.
-Through an emphasis of learning skills, textual comprehension, Tfillot, and higher order thinking, students will engage in written and conversational Hebrew.
+In order to prepare students practically for modern American Jewish life, the curriculum will have a particular focus on Biblical and Siddur Hebrew.

 - Students will recognize Jewish sacred texts and gain an understanding of the history of the Jewish people through engagement in 21st century learning and teaching.
-Kinesthetic, visual, audio, interactive, reading, and writing are all learning styles that will emphasize higher order thinking at Temple Sinai.
+Kinesthetic, visual, audio, interactive, reading, and writing are all learning styles that will emphasize higher order thinking at the Haberkorn Religious School.

 - Students will celebrate the Jewish holidays and be familiar with the history, mitzvot, blessings, and other rituals associated with each holiday as they develop their Jewish identity and Jewish lifestyle.